AlgoGentlemen/blog-generator/README.md

 `hexo clean`

-## What if I want to modify blog maunually?
+## What if I want to use my own CSS?
 ![](./kick-dog.gif)